Is Delaying Appointment Letters by Three Months After Joining a Good Practice? Seeking Advice

 swapnil chauhan

-I have different opinion on this if your organization has setup a probation period for the new joining than you can wait till that time and than issue an appointment letter
+I have a different opinion on this.
+If your organization has set up a probation period for the new joiners, then you can wait until that time and then issue an appointment letter.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute